-The Law School’s Office of Registration Services is responsible for the completion of all forms relating to Bar examinations and certifications of character and fitness for admission to practice law.
+The Law School’s Office of Registration Services is responsible for the completion of all forms relating to bar examinations and certifications of character and fitness for admission to practice law.

-Submit your forms to the Registration Services Office in 500 William & June Warren Hall, or mail to:
+Submit your forms to the Registration Services Office in 500 William & June Warren Hall, or send to:

 Office of Registration Services

 Character and Fitness Certification forms are completed by Registration Services.
 Send your forms to Registration Services at the address listed above.

 The New York Lawyer Assistance Trust has prepared a brochure regarding the character and fitness requirements for admission to the practice of law in New York State.
 All law students and graduates are encouraged to review it carefully and to contact the Law School’s Dean of Students if they need to discuss issues related to their admission to practice law.

 Bar Exam Applications

 We urge you to familiarize yourself with the requirements of the various state bars as early as possible and to obtain all the necessary application materials for your bar examination administration date as soon as they are available.
 For general information, visit American Bar Association or National Conference of Bar Examiners.
 For information on New York Bar Exam requirements, visit NY Bar exam.